HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/transient-users/dx-update-webshpere-for-oidc-transient-users.md

 In addition to the basic OIDC Authentication for HCL Digital Experience (DX), you can give users(transient users) who are trusted and verified by an identity provider to access DX.
 These trusted and verified users do not require a local and registered Portal user account.
 For more information, see [Configuring transient users | HCL Digital Experience](https://help.hcltechsw.com/digital-experience/9.5/security/openid_trans_users.html).

-The Java Authentication and Authorization Service (JAAS) login module used sets every transient user attribute value based on the username supplied by the TAI.
-Also, it omits any group membership processing, such that DX treats transient users as members of a single group, All Authenticated Portal Users.
-Additional information on the JAAS modules can also be found at [Developing custom login modules for a system login configuration for JAAS](https://www.ibm.com/docs/en/was-nd/9.0.5?topic=ujaaspmwa-developing-custom-login-modules-system-login-configuration-jaas).
+The Java Authentication and Authorization Service (JAAS) login module uses transient user attribute values based on the username supplied by the TAI.
+Also, it skips group membership process, since DX treats transient users as members of a single group, i.e. `All Authenticated Portal Users`.
+For more information on the JAAS module, see [Developing custom login modules for a system login configuration for JAAS](https://www.ibm.com/docs/en/was-nd/9.0.5?topic=ujaaspmwa-developing-custom-login-modules-system-login-configuration-jaas).

 This functionality allows you to write minimal custom code that can bridge components and provide DX-based applications to integrate with an OIDC OpenID Provider (OP).
 This configuration is for the basic login module that enables Transient Users with any inconsistent Trust Association Interceptor (TAI).